taming-the-state-in-react/taming-the-state-in-react/manuscript/04-redux-react/00-redux-in-react.md

 # Redux in React

 In the last chapters, you got to know plain Redux.
 It helps you to manage a predictable state object.
 However, you want to use this state object in an application eventually.
 It can be any JavaScript application that has to deal with state management.
-Even though Redux is a JavaScript library, the general paradigm could be applied in any programming language.
+The principle of Redux could be deployed in any programming language to manage a state object.

 State management in single page applications (SPAs) is one of these use cases where Redux can be applied.
-These applications are usually built with a framework (Angular) or view layer library (React, Vue).
-But they lack of a sophisticated state management solution.
+These applications are usually built with a framework (Angular) or view layer library (React, Vue), but most often these solutions lack of a sophisticated state management solution.
 That's where Redux comes into play.
-The book focuses on React, but you can apply the learnings to other solutions like Angular and Vue too.
+The book focuses on React, but you can apply the learnings to other solutions, such as Angular and Vue, too.

-The following scenarios could live without Redux in the first place, because they wouldn't run into state management issues with local state.
+The following scenarios could live without Redux in the first place, because they wouldn't run into state management issues with using only local state.
 But for the sake of demonstrating Redux in React, they will omit local state management and apply sophisticated state management with Redux.

 ## Connecting the State

 On the one hand you have React as your view layer.
 It has everything you need to build a component hierarchy.
 You can compose components into each other.
 In addition, the component's methods make sure that you always have a hook into their lifecycle.

 On the other hand you have Redux.
 By now, you should know how to manage state in Redux.
-It has basically two steps: setup and usage.
 First, you initialize everything by setting up reducer(s) and optional action creators.
-The (combined) reducer is used to create the Redux store.
-Second, you can interact with the store by dispatching actions, subscribing to the store and getting the current state from the store.
+After that the (combined) reducer is used to create the Redux store.
+Second, you can interact with the store by dispatching actions, by subscribing to the store and by getting the current state from the store.

-These three interactions from the second step need to be accessed from your view layer.
+These three interactions need to be accessed from your view layer.
 As mentioned, the view layer can be anything, but to keep it focused it will be React in this book.

 If you recall the unidirectional data flow in Redux, that was adapated from the Flux architecture, you will notice that you have all parts at your disposal by now.